-- Use only clean, oil and dirt free, sparkresistant tools and implements. - 2.
-Make sure the tank car's internal pressure has been relieved before removing the manhole or outlet valve cap. - Visually inspect hoses and fittings prior to use. - Ground the tank car before connecting any part of it to the unloading lines or equipment.
-Loading and unloading lines should be continuously bonded during loading and unloading. - 5.
+- 1. Use only tank cars that have not been cleaned with soaps or detergents. - 2.
+Use only clean, oil and dirt free, spark-resistant tools and implements. - 3.
+Make sure the tank car's internal pressure has been relieved before removing the manhole or outlet valve cap. - 4.
+Visually inspect hoses and fittings prior to use. - Ground the tank car before connecting any part of it to the unloading lines or equipment.
+Loading and unloading lines should be continuously bonded during loading and unloading. - 6.
 Unload the car through the dome connection or through the bottom outlet. - Use of air pressure to unload tank cars is not recommended.
-If pressure must be used, the operator should demonstrate caution. - 7.
+If pressure must be used, the operator should demonstrate caution. - 8.
 Use an approved pump to unload the tank car.
 If the car does not have an eductor pipe, insert a pipe through the open dome and pump its contents out that way. - Carefully vent the car through a flame arrester during both loading and unloading.
-The location of the tank car loading and unloading should be distant from ignition sources. - If unloading is interrupted, disconnect all unloading connections, close all valves tightly and securely apply all other closures. - Tank cars should be cleaned and prepared for shipment in accordance with DOT regulations prior to releasing.
+The location of the tank car loading and unloading should be distant from ignition sources. - 10.
+If unloading is interrupted, disconnect all unloading connections, close all valves tightly and securely apply all other closures.

+Tank cars should be cleaned and prepared for shipment in accordance with DOT regulations prior to releasing.